-Differentiation is catered for by each teacher in her plan according to

-Differentiating learning Differentiation by support Differentiation by outcome
+Differentiation is catered for by each teacher in her plan according to s Differentiating Differentiation by support Differentiation by learning outcome objectives Differentiation Differentiation by resource Differentiation by of pace grouping Differentiation Differentiation by task Non Irish pupils by teaching style with little or no English 0

-objectives

-Differentiation Differentiation by resource Differentiation by

-of pace grouping

-Differentiation Differentiation by task Non Irish pupils

-by teaching style with little or no

-English

-Organisation:

-Time given to maths per week In accordance with the Revised Curriculum regulations in 2011

-Three hours and 25 minutes for Mathematics is allocated for Junior and Senior Infants Classes

-Four hours and 10 minutes for First to Sixrh Classes

-Special Education Mathematical Resources

-The Special Education teachers share:

-- "Maths Together Startups (1-6) Programme". - Numicon Resources

-ICT:

-Teachers familiarise themselves with material on appropriate websites prior to use by the children and there is ongoing monitoring of these.

-Individual Teachers' Planning and Reporting:
+Organisation: Time given to maths p In accordance with the H er week Revised Curriculum regulations in 2011 Three hours and 25 n ninutes for Mathematics is allocated for Junior and d Senior Infants Four hours and 10 m inutes for First to Sixrh Classes Special Education Mathematic al Resources The Special Education teachers share: "Maths Together Start Numicon Resources ups (1-6) Programme".
+ICT: Teachers familiarise themselves and there is ongoin s with material on appropriate websites prior to us g monitoring of these. e by the children Individual Teachers' Planning and Reporting: